23garyd/23garyd.github.io/index.md

 # About me

 &emsp;&emsp;Hello!
-I'm Gary, and I'm a 17 year old from San Jose, California.
-I am a 12th grade student currently studying at Harker.
-Six years ago, I first started playing with robots.
-Six years later, I have designed and built competition bots with friends at school, worked on my own personal projects, and worked with professionals in the industry to fulfill their robotic needs.
-My work revolves around finding ways to use my skills in CAD design, coding, and mechanical fabrication to alleviate environmental ills.
-Feel free to take a look at what I've done in this site!
+I’m Gary, a 19-year-old sophomore majoring in Computer Science and Environmental Science at Dartmouth College, originally from San Jose, California.
+My journey with robotics began eight years ago when I first participated in FTC (First Tech Challenge) competitions, which sparked a deep interest in intelligent robots.
+During high school and college, I interned at a robotics company where I worked on projects involving papers from Stanford, including replication work on ALOHA and UMI.
+My tasks ranged from software debugging to data collection and optimization.
+Through my work, I aim to apply these skills to address environmental challenges.
+Feel free to explore my projects on this site!

 # Internships